University of North Carolina at Asheville

 4 Five men gathered in front of a stone building (2-story) marble columns support porch roof.
 Wide front yard with fountain in right foreground.

-Strip2 picture 1 Bottom portion of building with rubble in foreground.
+Strip2 pict.
+1 Bottom portion of building with rubble in foreground.
 Image is damaged.

 2 Image damaged.